geerlingguy/internet-pi/README.md

 ### Pi-hole

-Visit the Pi's IP address (e.g. http://192.168.1.10/) and use the `pihole_password` you configured in your `config.yml` file.
-An existing pi-hole installation can be left unaltered by disabling the setup of this proyect's installation in your `config.yml` (`pihole_enable: false`)
+Visit the Pi's IP address (e.g. http://192.168.1.10/admin) and use the `pihole_password` you configured in your `config.yml` file.
+An existing pi-hole installation can be left unaltered by disabling the setup of this project's installation in your `config.yml` (`pihole_enable: false`)

 ### Grafana